PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 - run by Halak Boromar's side, not Castar
 - Enforcers all left moments before party arrived, after they were informed of an incoming raid by the Red Cloak Battalion

-**plot stuff**
+## Plot
 - turned over furniture, left behind belongings, general signs of leaving in a hurry.
-- Note on desk in back: "We have a mole.
+- Note on desk in back: *"We have a mole.
 Red Cloak Battalion raid today.
-Kill the Filth, burn the house, take as many of Sharn's finest with it.
-Go to "
+Kill the Filth, burn the house with Sharn's finest in it.
+Meet at O's Whip.
+Take the prisoner with you."*
 - [[Godlings, Demigods, and Other Mythical Creatures]] is on the desk from his capture
-- flashing crystal wrapped with a magical conduit leading to various structures in the warehouse
+- flashing crystal wrapped with a magical conduit on desk next to note.
+Wires lead to various structures in the warehouse
+	- Bomb timer: bomb flashes faster and increases in pitch as it gets closer to detonating.
-	- bomb timer, trigger skill challenge to escape the burning/collapsing warehouse with the Black Guard close in tail
+	- Top of round 4: Skill challenge to escape the collapsed warehouse & Red cloak Battalion.

-**enemy roster**
+## Roster
-Warehouse is empty of live perssonnell.
+Warehouse is empty of live personnel.
 Corpses of drug slaves (Filth) littered throughout warehouse, executed.
-Hobgoblin death captain leader (**Kazrak the Unyielding**) of the Red Cloak Battalion, Garhorn knows of him Extra guards help during the raid
+Hobgoblin death captain leader ([[Statblocks#Hobgoblin Death Captain|Kazrak the Unyielding]]) of the Red Cloak Battalion, Garhorn knows of him
+Extra guards help during the raid

 **secret**